adam4056/Tab-R/README.md

 ## Compatibility

 The extension is compatible with all Chromium-based browsers (such as Chrome, Brave, and Edge) as well as all Firefox-based browsers (including Firefox, Waterfox, and Zen).

+## Installation

+### For FireFox
+You can install it for Firefox using the Firefox Add-on Store at this [link](https://addons.mozilla.org/cs/firefox/addon/tab-r/).